zbishop96/nomad-go-api-challenge/README.md

 ## Design Choice Notes

 I chose to use NestJS for this as it is more backend / API oriented than NextJS.
 In a production setting I would've used a relational database like Postgres, but here for the sake of simplicity in config / install I've used an in-memory datastore.
-The in memory store for devices is a map indexed by `deviceId` to ensure quick lookup when determining if a temperature can bet submitted.
+The in memory store for devices is a map indexed by `id` to ensure quick lookup when determining if a temperature can bet submitted.

-In enrolling devices I opted to return the raw API key and store a hashed version with the device info.
+In enrolling devices I opted to return the raw API key and store the hash with the device info.
 However, I decided to omit the authorization guards as this was a point discussed in the design question and potentially interferes with any automated testing.
 I've also omitted a rate-limiting guard as it seemed out of scope but was mentioned in the design question.

 I've implemented an in-memory cache as well which in conjunction with the in-memory datastore doesn't do much to speed things up but acts as a proof of concept.
 It contains the daily high, low, and average.
 When a new temperature reading is submitted that is a calendar day in the future or greater, they overwrite the cache.
 I've based it on calendar day so it is a true daily aggregate and not a rolling aggregate of the last 24 hours.